 New legislators will impact animal issues at the state and federal levels.

-This link is to the MN Secretary of State website for November 4, 2014 election results.
+The link below is to the MN Secretary of State website for election dates and results.
 Easy to view; displays federal, state and local results.

 Specific links (all links below can be found on the link above):